Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 November 2024 13.33.12 UTC
+- WIB: Selasa, 5 November 2024 14.22.44 UTC
-- WITA: Selasa, 5 November 2024 14.33.12 UTC
+- WITA: Selasa, 5 November 2024 15.22.44 UTC
-- WIT: Selasa, 5 November 2024 15.33.12 UTC
+- WIT: Selasa, 5 November 2024 16.22.44 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: attitude
+Kategori: inspirational